Shaglock/cod-camo-tracker/README.md

 - **Import/Export**: Save and share your camo sets as JSON files.
 - **Mobile-Friendly**: Fully responsive design for use on any device.

+## Privacy Policy

+This application does not collect or transmit any personal data.
+All data, including camo tracking progress, is stored locally in your browser's `localStorage`.
+No data is shared with third parties.

+If you have any concerns about privacy, feel free to open an issue in the repository.

 Welcome to your new TanStack app!